Analyze successful stores in existing markets

 - Click Run.

 A new layer showing the customer trade areas is added to the map.
-Note that there is no overlap, indicating distinction of customers by store, which is advantageous.
+There is no overlap between trade areas, indicating distinction of customers by store, which is advantageous.

 Next, you'll create trade areas based on 70 percent of sales to customers for each store.
-To create trade areas based on sales, you'll edit the tool to aggregate customer sales based on a weight instead of a count.
+To create trade areas based on sales, you'll change the tool parameters to aggregate customer sales based on a weight instead of a count.

-- In the Generate Customer Derived Trade Areas pane, edit the following parameters:
+- In the Generate Customer Derived Trade Areas pane, change the following parameters:

 - For Output Feature Class, type TradeArea_Sales.